EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-inputs-and-outputs.md

 By default, Concourse will check for new versions of each resource every two minutes and jobs that use those resources can be configured to trigger when a new version is found.

 For example, suppose your pipeline was processing a CSV file that was to be found in a S3 bucket.
 By modelling that file as a resource your Concourse will check the bucket every two minutes and will trigger any configured jobs automatically.
-The amount of configuration required to set this up being trivial.
+The amount of configuration required to set this up is trivial.

 Concourse supports a vast array of resource types, with many being provided by Concourse by default.
 Here are some examples of those that are supported: [Git repositories](https://github.com/concourse/git-resource), [S3 buckets](https://github.com/concourse/s3-resource), [timers](https://github.com/concourse/time-resource), and [registry images](https://github.com/concourse/registry-image-resource).
 On the rare occasion that the resource type you want to use isn't built in to Concourse, it's probably already been built by the community such as [Terraform backends](https://github.com/ljfranklin/terraform-resource) or [semaphores](https://github.com/concourse/pool-resource).

-Since Concourse follows a 'pull' model for resources, it is ideally suited for environments that do not have egress enabled.
+Since Concourse follows a 'pull' model for resources, it is ideally suited for environments that are not accessible from the public internet.

 ```yaml
 resources: